ParthS33/ML_Project_Group_8/README.md

 * skikit-learn: 1.4.2
 * tqdm: 4.66.2

 GPU is required.
-You can download the CUDA toolkit from [here]([url](https://developer.nvidia.com/cuda-toolkit)).
+You can download the CUDA toolkit from [here](https://developer.nvidia.com/cuda-toolkit).
 We used NVIDIA CUDA 12.1

 Step 1:
-Download BERT-Base (Google's pre-trained models) and then convert a tensorflow checkpoint to a pytorch model.
+Download BERT-Base [(Google's pre-trained models)](https://github.com/google-research/bert)) and then convert a tensorflow checkpoint to a pytorch model.

 ```
 python convert_tf_checkpoint_to_pytorch.py \